 If a sleeping bag could have multiple personalities, the Siesta 30 fits the diagnosis.
 (We'll explain in a just a minute).
 This bag really shone when it came to packed size, scoring a 10 out of 10.
 It has one of the smallest packed size of any of the bags we tested, and probably many of the ones we didn't.
 Additionally, the bag easily stuffs into its oversized stuff sack, a feature we feel is a very important part of packed size.

 Now for the multiple personalities part… this bag just doesn't know who it wants to be.
 Is it a traditional rectangle bag?
 Is it a tent bag?
 Sleepover bag?
 Travel bag?
 Light-weight car camping bag or heavier-weight backpacking bag?
-We could never really figure it out either and that's why we named it our Top Pick for Dual Purpose.
+We could never really figure it out either, part of what makes it so versatile.

 We're not sure.
 It's not absolutely perfect for any specific type of camping.
 And yet at the same time, it could be used in just about any camp setting — that's what we love so much about it.
 It's kind of a jack-of-all-trades bag in our opinion.
 It's limitations: its not all that big or warm below 30 or 40 degree nights.
 Other than that, who knows, with a little bit of imagination, it could probably double as a golf bag, a camp towel or even Santa's toy bag (shrug).